 Still, though, I’ve got to hand it to Nintendo.
 They could have rather easily ported Paper Mario: Color Splash to Switch, but instead they built a brand-new Paper Mario game that far, far exceeds its predecessor.
 Please note that this will be a spoiler-free review; we won’t be going in-depth on any specific plot details.
-If you’re still on the fence, hopefully this post can help you make a decision!
+If you’re still on the fence, then hopefully this post helps you make a decision!

 My last post on The Origami King followed a somewhat unconventional format (since it consisted of my work-in-progress opinion of the game), so we’re back to our normal format for this one.
 Let’s start with the generic Sticker Star spiel once again.
 As we all know, Paper Mario changed for good when Sticker Star was released.
 And I’m not about to defend Sticker Star — it was pretty rough, and the sudden transition was jarring to longtime Paper Mario fans.
 Unfortunately, I started with Sticker Star.
 Yeah.
 Bad place to start.

 Sticker Star had a lot of problems.
 One issue players were particularly unhappy about was its lack of character variety.
 You had Mario, sure, but then almost every other friendly NPC was a Toad.
 The only difference between Toads were their colors, and you’d often have multiple red or blue Toads appear in the same area.
-On the whole, Sticker Star’s plot was much more forgettable than prior Paper Mario games’.
+On the whole, Sticker Star’s plot was much more forgettable than that of prior Paper Mario games.
 Review sites were quick to give praise to Sticker Star despite its glaring issues, and before long, players began to garner a burning dislike of the series’ direction.

 Then Nintendo released Paper Mario: Color Splash on Wii U in 2016.
 I played through Color Splash myself, and was quite happy with it.
 I didn’t beat it, though, because my Wii U GamePad began drifting, which made a particular section quite literally impossible to beat.
 I digress, though: Color Splash had problems too.
 Battles still forced you to rely on dispensable attack “items”, and powerful objects called “Things” – which usually took the form of real-world appliances such as fans and ovens – were required to beat certain bosses.
 Didn’t have the right card?
 Too bad.
 You’re getting defeated until you figure it out.